 There were significant policy changes in the aftermath of the massacre.
 Norway had recently announced its withdrawal from ‘War on Terror’ bombing raids on Libyan and Afghani targets.
 Not long afterwards, in a complete policy reversal, Norway became an honorary member of NATO.
 Jens Stoltenberg, the prime minister whose task it was to play the hero and unify the country around this tragedy, was ultimately rewarded by his appointment as NATO’s Secretary General.

-The Dark Knight Rises, the final film in Christopher Nolan’s Batman trilogy, premiered in New York City on 16th July 2012 and was released in the US and UK on 20th July.
+The Dark Knight Rises, the final film in Christopher Nolan’s Batman trilogy, premiered in New York on 16th July 2012 and was released in the US and UK on 20th July.
 Viral publicity campaigns, added to the huge impact made four years earlier by the second film in the trilogy, The Dark Knight, ensured that great excitement and anticipation surrounded the release.
 Across America, screenings were scheduled to begin at the earliest possible moment, on the stroke of midnight.

-The carnage inside the cinema was terrible, and the chaos intensified as police burst in not knowing that the shooter had already surrendered outside the cinema.
+The carnage inside the cinema was terrible, and the chaos intensified as police burst in, not knowing that the shooter had already surrendered outside the cinema.
 The movie kept playing, the deafening soundtrack making communication impossible and all but drowning out the screams of the victims.
 Outside, the killer removed his helmet to reveal a mop of dyed-red hair — a tribute, allegedly, to Batman’s psychopathic antagonist, The Joker, a character brought unforgettably to life by the actor Heath Ledger in The Dark Knight.
 Ledger had died from a compounded drug interaction soon after the completion of filming, and so the Joker character was written out of the sequel in deference to his performance.
-Ledger didn’t live to see the final edit of The Dark Knight, but four years later the impact of his interpretation was still making lethal ripples.
+Ledger didn’t live to see the final edit of The Dark Knight, but four years later the psychological impact of his interpretation was still making ripples.

-was flashed up on the screen.
+is flashed up on the screen.

-In the original comics and novels, and in Nolan’s Batman Begins, the Southern tip of Gotham City is called ‘South Hinkley’.
 The name-change didn’t mean anything to anyone at the time, and attention was only drawn to it six months later, after a disturbed teenager shot and killed twenty young children and six adults at an elementary school in Newtown, Connecticut, on the morning of 14th December 2012.

-But then you dismiss it.
 How could someone involved in the production of Nolan’s film know in advance about the tragedy at Sandy Hook?
-And about the Aurora massacre too, without which the irony would be lost?

 The Sheriff of Giles County told the press that the information had to be taken seriously.